asharma567/anomaly-detection-exercise/jog.md

-For today's job we will be exploring a few techniques to detect outliers and anomalous data points.
+For today's jog we will be exploring a few techniques to detect outliers and anomalous data points.
 The sprint will be broken up into two parts, static anomaly detection and temporal anomaly detection.

 ## Anomalies in Time